-N-acetyl-L-carnosine-(functionally, a time-release form of carnosine.
-When n-acetyl-L-carnosine is administered topically to the eye, this dipeptide can move easily into both the water-soluble (aqueous) and lipid-containing parts of the eye.
-Once there, it helps to prevent DNA strand breaks induced by UV radiation and enhances DNA repair.16 Once it has entered the lipid areas of the eye, N-acetyl-L-carnosine partially breaks down and becomes L-carnosine.
+N-acetyl-L-carnosine is, functionally, a time-release form of carnosine.
+When n-acetyl-L-carnosine is administered topically to the eye, this dipeptide can move easily into both the water-soluble (aqueous) and lipid-containing (fatty) parts of the eye.
+Once there, it helps to prevent DNA strand breaks induced by ultraviolet radiation and enhances DNA repair.
+Once it has entered the lipid areas of the eye, N-acetyl-L-carnosine partially breaks down and becomes L-carnosine.
 Note: Do not instill substance into your eyes without approval from your eye doctor.

 Chinese and Russian researchers have studied cataract-preventive nutrients for nearly a decade.
 A Chinese study done by A.M.
-Wang in 1999, used 96 patients aged 60 years or older having senile cataracts of various degrees of maturity with the duration of the disease from 2 to 21 years.
+Wang in 19994 involved 96 patients aged 60 years or older having age-related cataracts of various degrees of maturity.
+The duration of the disease from 2 to 21 years.
 Patients instilled one to two drops of the carnosine-containing solution in each eye three to four times each day for a period of treatment ranging from three to six months.
-The level of eyesight improvement and the change of lens transparency were considered as an evaluation index of the curative effect of carnosine.
-The result showed that carnosine gives a pronounced effect on primary senile cataracts, the effective rate being 100%.
-For mature senile cataracts, the effect rate was 80%.
+The researchers measured eyesight improvement and changes in lens transparency.
+The result showed that carnosine had a pronounced effect on cataracts: the effective rate was 100%.
+For mature cataracts, the effect rate was 80%.

-Ref: Wang AM, et al. Use of carnosine as a natural anti-senescence drug for human beings.
+- Wang AM, et al. Use of carnosine as a natural anti-senescence drug for human beings.
 Department of Biochemistry and Department of Neurobiology, Harbin Medical University, China 1999. ↩